kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 **11. Korriban**
 - Encounter Xor
-- Speak to Jagi with Canderous
+- Finish Jagi's Challenge with Canderous
 - Refuse to work with Lurze Kesh
 - Visit Mika Dorin's premium shop
 - Inflitrate the Sith Academy
 - Redeem Kel Algwinn to the light side
-- Interrogate the Mandalorian
 - Recite the Sith Code
-- Help both Uthar and Yuthura with their plots
+- Help Yuthura with her plot and tell her about Uthar's plot
 - Give Dustil proof of Uthar's treachery
-- Kill the Sith students in the Shyrack Caves
+- Interrogate the Mandalorian
 - Find Ajunta Pall's Sword
-- Deactivate the assassination protocol on the rogue droid
+- Pass Jorak Uln's quiz
 - Kill Lashowe for the holocron
-- Pass Jorak Uln's quiz
+- Destroy the rogue assassin droid
+- Kill the terentatek to free the Sith students in the Shyrack Caves
 - Gain entrance to Naga Sadow's tomb and find the Star Map
 - Kill Uthar and spare Yuthura
 - Finish Juhani's backstory and kill Xor